 Our cancellation policy is as follows:

 You are more than welcome to bring your dog a bone from home to help pass the time while they are relaxing in their kennel.
 If your dog is not used to having a bone with meat chunks on it, it can upset their stomach.
 We welcome most real bones and Nylabones but, we will pull out any bones we deem unsafe for your dog due to splintering, chunks falling off or if it is too small.
-We DO NOT allow rawhides as they are a choking hazard!
+We DO NOT allow rawhides as they can be a choking hazard.

 • Morning Meds: 6:00 am to 6:30 am

 •Mid-day Meds: 11:30 am to 12:00 pm

 •Evening Meds: 6:00 pm to 6:30 pm

 Pill pockets are available for purchase just ask a staff member at drop off.
 You may also have a friend or relative drop off anything you might need.
 Our staff members are trained on how to pill a dog in case they will not take their medication or you don't have anything with you for administration.

 Medical emergencies can happen while your dog is boarding with us and our staff is prepared to handle the situation should it arise.
 As the pet owner, you will be notified right away and have the ultimate choice of whether we take your dog to the vet or not.
 If you are unable to be contacted we will contact your emergency contact.
 If either you or your emergency contact cannot be reached we will do what is best for the pet in the case of an emergency.
 Heartland Animal Hospital provides care for any of our dogs if your personal vet cannot get them in at the time.
-If after hours we will contact the Eastern Iowa Veterinary Specialty Center if it is an emergency.
+If after hours we will contact the Eastern Iowa Veterinary Specialty Center or the Anamosa Veterinary Clinic if it is an emergency.

 We will gladly welcome dogs of all breeds and temperaments and will do everything possible to provide a safe place for your dog.
 Our knowledgeable staff members are able to read your dog's body language and determine their temperament to ensure the safety of both dog and handler, even if your dog is not used to strangers handling them.
 There are specific kennels and areas around the building that allow your dog to be let outside and inside without them having to be leashed by a stranger until they are more comfortable.
 Having an aggressive dog does not mean we will leave your dog in the kennel unattended for the whole stay.
-For safety, straightening your dogs kennel, refilling water and feeding will take place while your dog is outside or in daycare.
+For safety, refreshing your dogs kennel, refilling water and feeding will take place while your dog is outside or in daycare.
 Our management staff members are there to handle the most challenging dogs to ensure the safety of your dog and our staff.

-We have staff only daycare where your dog will only play with a staff member to avoid interactions with other dogs.
+We offer staff only daycare where your dog will only play with a staff member to avoid interactions with other dogs.
 If your dog is unsure about strangers or aggressive toward strangers our staff will take extra care to move slowly and make your dog as comfortable as possible.
 We will not force your scared or aggressive dog to do anything they do not want to do.
 We will always take great care in your dogs comfort level and safety.